EricaLinaG/ericas-emacs/README.md

 ## Themes
 I am using Modus Themes now.
-There are lots of other themes here, but I'm tempted to remove all but my custom theme extensions.
+There are lots of other themes here, but I'm tempted to remove all but my custom palette-theme extensions.
 They frequently are deleted from elpa and cause trouble during install with package not found errors.
 The name must then be removed from packages.el.